About Us > People

 I received Rank’s School Leadership Award while at Walsall Academy in 2017.
 My first Community Action Placement at Greenbank Community Church in Liskeard left a profound impact on me.
 My second CAP looked different as I did two mini self-organised placements, volunteering at the former Mend-it Project at Green Lane Baptist Church (Walsall) and at the Soul Survivor Festival (Stafford).

-I joined the Fellowship Leadership Team in 2021.
+I joined the Fellows Leadership Team in 2021.
 Since then, I have had the privilege of supporting the outreach work to reconnect fellows to the Fellowship – I am excited to see what impact this could have on our community and how the new connections and exchange of experiences might have a positive impact outside of our network.

 In September 2023, I graduated with a Bachelor of Laws from the University of Worcester, and began the Bar Practice Course at The University of Law in Birmingham – which I am set to complete in 2025!
 I also work part-time as a Specialist Notetaker and Support Worker at Cosmic People, where I scribe for undergraduate and postgraduate students with disabilities and impairments, in universities in and around Birmingham.